sebivenlo/dockerstart/README.md

 172.17.0.1 docker
 ```

-But since on ubuntu a bridging network is configure, you could use `localhost` too as the address to visit your application.
+But since on ubuntu a bridging network is configured, you could use `localhost` too as the address to visit your application.

 On Windows this file is located here: `C:\Windows\System32\Drivers\etc\hosts`